BRAIN-TO/CapsNet/README.md

 ## Overview

-Please note that due to a restructuring, some of the current import and file paths may be incorrect.
-This will be addressed in the future.
+For an overview of how all results and figures (including supplementary figures) in the entire thesis were obtained, please refer to the [final_results tutoiral](analysis/final_results.ipynb).
+For anyone interested in this work, we strongly recommend that you start with this notebook tutorial.
+It contains everything except model inference and training.
+Please note that due to a restructuring, some of the current import and file paths in the other scripts may be incorrect.

 Some of the data preprocessing code was borrowed from Beliy et al. [1] in order to be consistent with their approach.

 > [1] R. Beliy, G. Gaziv, A. Hoogi, F. Strappini, T. Golan, and M. Irani, “From voxels to pixels and back: Self-supervision in natural-image reconstruction from fMRI,” in Advances in Neural Information Processing Systems, 2019, vol. 32.
 Accessed: May 06, 2022.
 [Online].
 Available: https://proceedings.neurips.cc/paper/2019/hash/7d2be41b1bde6ff8fe45150c37488ebb-Abstract.html